 Both precipitation and the core evaporation datasets came from the National Land Data Assimilation Systems (NLDAS).
-The NLDAS is a quality controlled, meteorological dataset developed to be spatially and temporarily consistent across the contiguous United States.
+The NLDAS is a quality controlled, meteorological dataset developed to be spatially and temporarily consistent across the contiguous United States (Xia, et al., 2012).